lpsinger/userguide/early_warning.rst

 slowly up until the last second before merger, and then converges rapidly in the last second.

-The animations below show the evolution of early-warning sky maps for three representative events with different :term:`SNR` values.
+The animations below taken from the data release [#DataRelease]_ show the evolution of early-warning sky maps for three representative events with different :term:`SNR` values.
+Note that this study assumed the detectors to be operating at their final design sensitivity.

 .. only:: latex